-Awardees must not assume any other duties that would adversely affect their ability to engage in the EBP Scholarship on a full-time basis.
-This includes undertaking additional remunerative activities (with the exception of that pertaining to teaching-related duties as per clause 9.13) during the funding term.
+Awardees must not assume any other duties that would adversely affect their ability to engage in their scholarship on a full-time basis.
+This includes undertaking additional remunerative activities (with the exception of that pertaining to teaching-related duties as per clause 10.3) during the funding term.

-Likewise, Awardees must engage on their EBP Scholarship on a full-time basis only.
+Likewise, awardees must engage on their EBP Scholarship on a full-time basis only.
 Part-time study is not permitted under the award's Terms and Conditions.